 Can cinnamon rolls be made the day before?

-That’s why I LOVE this recipe!
-Prep all the ingredients the night before and let the dough rise while you are sleeping, overnight!
+Yes!
+That’s why I LOVE this recipe for overnight cinnamon rolls!
+Just prep all the ingredients the night before and let the dough rise while you are sleeping!
 Then wake up the next morning, fill, slice and bake straightaway.
 It’s dangerous how easy these are…because they are SO good you’ll want to be making them every weekend!

 - 3 ½ cups (420 g) flour

 - 2 ¼ tsp (1 package) (1/4 ounce/7g) dry active yeast

 - 2 tbsp (25 g) of sugar